kkestell/blink-comparator/README.md

 WorkingDirectory=%h/bc
 ```

-This configuration specifies that the service runs a Python script called main.py located in the ~/bc directory using the virtual environment created earlier.

-### Timer
+### Create Timer

-To schedule the service to run at regular intervals, create a file called bc.timer in the ~/.config/systemd/user/ directory:
+To schedule the service to run at regular intervals, create a file called bc.timer in the `~/.config/systemd/user/` directory:

 ```console
 $ nano ~/.config/systemd/user/bc.timer